How Can You Help?

 Get involved by:

-- Vaccinating your kids at ages 11-12, or advocate for the HPV vaccination with friends and family
+- Vaccinating your kids starting at age 9, or advocate for the HPV vaccination with friends and family

 - Reframing HPV vaccination as cancer prevention in your communications